Designing for Wind & Snow Loads on Rooftop Solar Arrays

 Key Takeaways for Electrical Professionals

-- Always Verify Roof Load Capacity: Before any work begins, confirm the existing roof structure can support the added dead load of the array plus the maximum live loads from wind and snow.
+- Always Verify Roof Load Capacity: Before any work begins, confirm the existing roof structure can support the added dead load of the array plus the maximum live loads from wind and snow as determined by ASCE 7 procedures and local code requirements.

 - Use the Latest ASCE 7 Standards: Base all wind load calculation and snow load analysis on the version of ASCE 7 adopted by the local authority having jurisdiction (AHJ).

-- Ensure a Continuous Load Path: For mechanically attached systems, verify that all connections are sound from the panel clamp down to the structural member.
+- Ensure a Continuous Load Path: For mechanically attached systems, verify that all connections are sound from the panel clamp down to the structural member and that attachment details are documented and, where required, engineered.

-- Document Everything: Keep detailed records of all calculations, design specifications, and components used.
+- Document Everything: Keep detailed records of all calculations, design specifications, product listings, and components used.
 This is crucial for inspections and liability.

 Frequently Asked Questions (FAQ)